 News

-City of Neighbors, the fourth book in the ThinkCities series is available now!
-Illustrated by Katy Dockrill, it explores placemaking initiatives all over the world, and how we can work together to make our cities great—safer, greener, cleaner and more accessible for everyone.
+City of Neighbors, the fourth book in the ThinkCities series is an OLA Best Bets.
+It’s also part of the World Illustration Award longlist for the gorgeous artwork of Katy Dockrill.
+The book explores placemaking initiatives all over the world, and how we can work together to make our cities great—safer, greener, cleaner and more accessible for everyone.
 Kirkus calls it “A lively exposition of creative community-building projects.”
 Canadian Review of Materials gave it five stars and said, “City of Neighbors is an outstanding narrative nonfiction book to inspire community action and galvanize positive change.
 Highly Recommended.”

 City Streets are for People is on the Kobo Best of the Year list for children’s literature!
 It has also been named as one of the Top 10 Books on Environment and Sustainability for youth by Booklist.
 It’s available now both digitally and in hard copy at your favourite indie bookstores! *Streets* is the third book in the Groundwood ThinkCities series about urban systems and sustainability.
 It’s illustrated by Emma FitzGerald and Kirkus calls it “an empowering look at reclaiming urban areas… for a better quality of life and a greener future.”
 Check out the free parent and teacher resources here.